-Without an employer automatically withholding taxes from your paycheck, it’s up to you to figure out your tax liability, including how much you owe, and when and how to pay.
-While some taxes will be familiar—like state or federal income taxes—working for yourself also comes with an entirely new category to consider: self-employment taxes.
+Without an employer automatically withholding taxes from your paycheck, it’s up to you as a business owner to figure out your tax liability—including how much you owe—and when and how to pay.
+While some taxes will be familiar—like state or federal income taxes—working for yourself also comes with an additional category to consider: self-employment taxes.
+Here’s what you need to know about self-employment taxes and how to calculate them.

 Read on for more about self-employment taxes and how to calculate them.